Table of Contents

 LASIK surgery is considered to be a fairly low-risk and highly successful elective surgery.
-(Learn More) While complications are rare, they can happen.(
+(Learn More) However while complications can occur, blindness does not.

 Talk with your ophthalmologist before deciding if LASIK is right for you and to determine what the possible risks are.
 An initial assessment can help you discover if you are a candidate for LASIK.